Papa Bear Awards 2012

 - and it must receive nominations from other people in the story and/or character categories.

-Only the stories that have been nominated by the most people will go on to the voting round for *best story of 2011* - we are aiming at approximately 7 to 10 stories in this category in the voting round.
+Only the stories that have been nominated by the most people will go on to the voting round for *best story of 2016* - we tend to aim at approximately 7 to 10 stories in this category in the voting round.

 I know it sounds complicated.
 Rest assured that the complication is limited to our tabulating the nominations.
 All you need to do is to nominate your absolute favourite story!

-Q: I don't know whether character X was originally a guest character, or whether the author just made him up.
+Q: I don't know whether character A was originally a guest character, or whether the author just made him up.
 Where do I nominate him?

 A: To be on the safe side, you can ask the author, alternatively the PBA staff.